jasonwinn/geocoder/README.md

 Mapquest geocoder and directions for Go (golang)
 ================================================

-## What does it do
+## What it does

 * Returns a Longitude and Latitude for a given string query
 * Returns an address for a Longitude and Longitude
 * Returns directions between two or more points.
 (JSON or XML)

 ## API Key
-Get a free API Key at [http://mapquestapi.com](http://mapquestapi.com)
+Get a free API Key at [http://mapquestapi.com](http://mapquestapi.com).

 ## Why MapQuest API?
 Google Maps Geocoding API has a limitation that prohibits querying their geocoding API unless you will be displaying the results on a Google Map.
 Google directions is limited to 2 requests per second.
+MapQuest's geocoding API does not have these restrictions.

-## Install
+## Installation

 * go get "github.com/jasonwinn/geocoder"
 * import "github.com/jasonwinn/geocoder"